Table of Contents

-Though a manager may think this approach is the "right" way to get employees to stay productive; however, this cutthroat approach incurs hidden costs.
+Though a manager may think this approach is the "right" way, employees can stay productive.
+However, this cutthroat approach incurs hidden costs.
 The heightened stress in such environments will likely lead to low employee engagement or costly high turnover.

 A few studies have been conducted about favoritism in the workplace.
 In a 2014 study of 303 business executives in the U.S., 56% of them admitted to having favorite candidates in mind during internal promotion decisions, and 96% of them promoted their favorites without considering objective criteria.

 The issue with favoritism is that it affects the morale and productivity of the affected employee and other employees witnessing it.
-The study on federal employees mentioned above showed that favoritism reduces employee satisfaction and engagement, causes a high turnover, and leads to conflict among workers.
+The study on federal employees mentioned above showed that bias reduces employee satisfaction and engagement, causes a high turnover, and leads to conflict.